The guy I’m dating said he doesn’t want a relationship

 I’ve been seeing this guy for nearly 3 months now.
 The Sunday before last (so 10/31) I asked the question we all love to hate: are we just friends?
 Before I launch into his response, here’s some background on the two of us.

 I moved to MD from NY on August 1st.
 I’m 28 with a bachelor’s degree and I work in the marketing end of health care at a large academic hospital system.
 I hate this job and plan on starting nursing school soon.
 Anyway, a week after I moved here, I met a guy (32, RN, divorced finalized 2 years ago) through my house mate at a party she had at our place.
-We chatted a great deal on a russian dating site I saw him out a couple more times after that, the following week at yet another mutual friend’s housewarming party, and then a few days later at a bar celebration for a different mutual friend’s birthday.
+We chatted a great deal at the party.
+I saw him out a couple more times after that, the following week at yet another mutual friend’s housewarming party, and then a few days later at a bar celebration for a different mutual friend’s birthday.
 The Saturday following our friend’s birthday, he called me up and asked me if I wanted to go out (which shocked the hell out of me, because he wasn’t really on my radar, so to speak).

 Ever since our first date, we have seen each other every single weekend with the exception of ONE, when I had to go back to NY to tie up some loose ends.
 For actual one-on-one dates we’ve had about 7-8, but thanks to our ridiculously large circle of mutual friends, I have more than enough opportunity to see him at multiple gatherings.
-I met him on one of these Interracial Dating Sites.

 Recently he invited me to go out with him, one of his two absolute best friends, and his friend’s girlfriend, which went well.
 He started a new job in mid-September working from 3 PM to 11:30 PM, and I was positive I wouldn’t see him at all, but he has kept up the trend of wanting to see me at least once a week, even if it’s just for lunch before he goes to work.
 We do not have a physical relationship right now (we haven’t even kissed), but he’s always had very positive body language (lots of eye contact, leans forward and listens closely and all that), and whenever he does touch me, it’s respectful touches on my hand, arm or back.
 And of course we always hug when we part.